 Respondents in the aforementioned study claimed they ghosted because they didn’t want to hurt the ghostee’s feelings.
 What they’re really trying to say is they don’t want to bear witness to hurting the other person’s feelings.

-The ghostee will get hurt and be left to wonder what happened with no sense of closure, something that is particularly damaging for young adults who are still learning to cultivate healthy relationships.
+The ghostee will get hurt and be left to wonder what happened without closure, which is particularly damaging for young adults still learning to cultivate healthy relationships.

-That behavior shows a lack of maturity and a complete lack of respect for the other person.
+That behavior shows both a lack of maturity and respect for the other person.

 It will eventually filter into other aspects of a ghoster’s life.